s0lst1c3/s0lst1c3.github.io/workshops/advanced-wireless-attacks/iii-attacking-and-gaining-entry-to-wpa2-eap-wireless-networks.md

 # Chapter Overview

-In this section we'll go over some additional advanced attacks that can be leveraged against networks that use WPA/2-EAP.
-The first of these attacks is the GTC Downgrade attack, which can be used to trick client devices into surrendering plaintext credentials.
-The second of these attacks is the EAP Relay attack, which can be used to to relay inner MSHCHAPv2 to authenticate with PEAP networks without cracking passwords (think NTLM relay attacks for WiFi networks).
+In this section we'll go over some additional attacks against EAP that can be used to coerce wireless clients into using insecure EAP methods.
+We'll first discuss how the EAP Negotiation process works and how it is implemented by hostapd.
+We'll then discuss both generic and GTC downgrade attacks against EAP.

 # Wireless Theory: EAP Negotiation and the EAP User File